 Over the years, Baltimore City schools had received over $2 billion in increased state funding from the Bradford consent decree and subsequent “Thornton” education funding formula.
 However, since the recession in 2008, Maryland stopped adjusting the Thornton formula for inflation, leading to millions in lost funds for districts like Baltimore City.
 In 2016, the legislature created a Commission on Innovation and Excellence, known as the “Kirwan Commission” to explore two questions: Should the state revise the 2002 funding formula that distributes school aid?
 And what major new education policies should the state enact to put Maryland public schools on a par with the best in the world?
 Issuance of the Commission’s report, has been delayed and is now expected to be released until the end of 2019.

-In march, 2019, the Bradford plaintiffs in filed a petition that asks the Circuit Court for Baltimore Country to revive the 25 year old law suit, order the state to provide $290 in immediate funding increases and develop a comprehensive plan to ensure that all Baltimore City students receive a “thorough and efficient education.”
-Plaintiffs’ petition claims that each time the state delays, Baltimore City children who have the highest “at risk” index in the state, suffer the consequences.
+In March 2019, the Bradford plaintiffs filed a petition that asks the Circuit Court for Baltimore Country to revive the 25 year old law suit, order the state to provide $290 in immediate funding increases and develop a comprehensive plan to ensure that all Baltimore City students receive a “thorough and efficient education.”
+Plaintiffs’ petition claims that each time the state delays, Baltimore City children who have the highest “at risk” index in the state suffer the consequences.
 The petition also emphasizes the fact that at least 85 percent of the city’s school buildings have been rated “very poor” or “poor” and that the system reached a breaking point last winter when the entire system was closed down for a week because its ancient heating systems failed.
 The school system estimates that it would cost $3 billion to bring their buildings up to minimally acceptable standards through repairs and building replacements and $5 billion to complete a full portfolio replacement to meet modern educational standards.